byerken/Yandex_Data_Analysis/README.md

 Key insights:
 US accounted for 68-70% of traffic and revenue, with peak session durations on Tuesdays, Fridays, and Sundays.
-Social media channels had the highest conversion rates (e.g., 5.5% for US social media) and revenue contribution.
+Social media channels had the highest conversion rates and revenue contribution.
 UK showed the highest AOV and conversion rates but lower traffic volume.